KineticCafe/app_identity/spec/README.md

 - `id`: The unique identifier of the application.
 It is recommended that this value is a `UUID`.
-When using an integer identifier, it is recommended that this value be extended, such as that provided by Rails [global ID][global id].
+When using an integer identifier, it is recommended that this value be extended, such as that provided by Rails [Global ID][global id].
   Such representations are _also_ recommended if the ID is a compound value.
   Non-string identifiers must be converted to string values.